BushLife - A Guided Duck Hunt

 Remember when scoping a hunting site, you want activity, not just big flocks going by.

-Don’t let the old 12 gauge kick fool you into thinking it can do more, it can take quite a bit to knock down a bird this size.
+Don’t let the old 12 gauge kick fool you into thinking it can do more.
+It can take quite a bit to knock down a bird this size.
 Thanks to my guide, we didn’t bother shooting like crazy at basically anything.
 If the bird is not in reach, you might as well shoot at thin air, so please don’t waste your ammo or risk injuring a bird needlessly.
 Again, real-world experience from an experienced hunter has more value than one could ever imagine.

 Wrapping up the Hunting Day